apache/incubator-taverna-site/content/download/commandline/index.md

 non-Apache releases of
 <a class="alert-link" href="http://www.taverna.org.uk/download/command-line-tool/2-5/">Taverna Command Line 2.5</a>
 in production, and
-try the Apache Taverna Command Line 3.1.0 for development.
+try the Apache Taverna Command-line Tool 3.1.0 for development.
 We appreciate any <a class="alert-link" href="/community">feedback and contributions</a>!
 </div>

-Taverna [Command Line Tool](/documentation/command-line) enables you to run workflows from a command prompt.
+Taverna [Command-line Tool](/documentation/command-line) enables you to run workflows from a command prompt.

-Taverna Command Line Tool is basically the Taverna Workbench stripped of its GUI so you can run workflows from a command prompt headlessly (i.e. without the graphical environment).
+Taverna Command-line Tool is basically the Taverna Workbench stripped of its GUI so you can run workflows from a command prompt headlessly (i.e. without the graphical environment).

-Apache Taverna Command Line can run workflows defined with [Apache Taverna Language](/download/language) in [SCUFL2 format](/documentation/scufl2) (`.wfbundle`).
+Apache Taverna Command-line Tool can run workflows defined with [Apache Taverna Language](/download/language) in [SCUFL2 format](/documentation/scufl2) (`.wfbundle`).
 In addition, you can execute many
 [Taverna 2](/download/workbench)
 workflows (`.t2flow`) , depending
-on which activities they rely on.
+on which activities they require.

-Work is planned to add support for executing
+Support for executing
 [Common Workflow Language](http://commonwl.org/)
-workflows, please contact the [dev@taverna](/community/lists#devtaverna) mailing list for details.
+workflows is planned.
+Please contact the [dev@taverna](/community/lists#devtaverna) mailing list for details.